Lackawanna County Budget with Tax Hike Tabled

 “I just need to wrap my head around this.
 I am not coming out of the gate and raising everyone’s taxes simply because they tell me I need to,” said Chermak.

-Plus, fund pension benefits for county workers at a cost of 3.4 million dollars.

-“If we make pension payments.
-The general fund deficit will be in the vicinity of 9.5 million dollars for 2020 and that’s a legitimate concern for me,” said Tom Durkin, Chief Financial Officer, Lackawanna County.
+“If we make pension payments the general fund deficit will be in the vicinity of $9.5 million for 2020 and that’s a legitimate concern for me,” said Durkin.

-“Cover the approximately six million dollar deficit as well as the additional 3.4 million dollars that we’re paying into the pension plan,” said Durkin.
+“Cover the approximately $6 million deficit as well as the additional $3.4 million that we’re paying into the pension plan,” said Durkin.

 “I want to know where the money is going and it’s not an easy task,” said Chermak.